-Mosquitoes are a nuisance, and to get an idea of how much we don’t like them, one just has to see the sketches of these mosquitoes in commercials.
+Mosquitoes are a nuisance!
+To get an idea of how much we don’t like them, one just has to see the sketches of these mosquitoes in mosquito repellents commercials.
 Absolutely villainous.
 But that’s not without good reason.
-Mosquitoes have killed people by thousands with diseases like malaria and to avoid them is always wise.
+Mosquitoes have killed people by thousands with diseases like malaria, dengue, chikangunya etc. and to avoid them is always wise.

 Humanity has devised many ways of doing it.
 Good old mosquito coils, to vaporizers, to sprays and most recently, flash cards.

 Natural repellents like Neem oil or birch tree bark stay effective for only 30 to 60 minutes after application and need constant reapplication.
 Not something very practical, especially when one is outdoors braving mosquitoes.

 Chemical based Synthetic Repellents

 Synthetic repellents on the other hand, stay effective for long hours, but when something is being inhaled by us for long, we would do good to see if it adversely affects us.

 The repellent works by making our body something the mosquito wouldn’t find appetizing enough or by killing them.